metro078/WarpThrust/README.md

 ## Installation

 To install, place the GameData folder inside your Kerbal Space Program folder.
 If asked to overwrite files, please do so.

-## Licensing

-Any bundled mods are distributed under their own licenses:
-* ModuleManager by ialdabaoth and sarbian is distributed under a Creative Commons Sharealike license.
-More details, including source code, can be found [here](http://forum.kerbalspaceprogram.com/threads/31342-0-20-ModuleManager-1-3-for-all-your-stock-modding-needs?p=528607&viewfull=1#post528607)